How We Work

 Emotional Learning

-The amygdala and hippocampus work together to encode emotionally significant experiences more deeply.
-This is why experiential workshops that engage both head and heart create lasting impact.
+The amygdala and hippocampus work together to encode emotionally significant experiences more deeply, which is why experiential learning sticks.

 Neuroplasticity

 Our brains physically change based on what we practice.
-Repeated experiential practice literally rewires neural pathways, making new behaviors easier over time.
+Repeated experiential practice literally rewires neural pathways, creating lasting behavioral change.

-(Sources: Giacomo Rizzolatti's mirror neuron research; Stephen Porges' Polyvagal Theory; research from the Embodied Cognition field)
+Sources: Giacomo Rizzolatti's mirror neuron research; Stephen Porges' Polyvagal Theory; Embodied Cognition field research

 Trauma-Informed Practice & Nervous System Science